 The Fourth of July was practically made for Fitbit users.
 Ok, maybe it’s better known for grilling, swimming, and that whole independence thing, but if there’s one day to make sure you hit your main goal, it’s this one.
-That’s because Fitbit Alta, Alta HR, Charge 2, Versa, and Ionic can all celebrate with fireworks.
+That’s because Fitbit Inspire Family, Charge 3, Versa Family, Ionic, and Ace 2 can all celebrate with fireworks.

 So get in the spirit: Set your main goal to steps and then choose a number that will challenge you—maybe add 1776 to your standard daily count?
 Below are 10 fun strategies to help you get there.

 Get up a half hour earlier.
 And do whatever you’d like—just don’t sit down.